 - Wildhorse Resort & Casino

-Chinook Winds Casino was the first venue that offered visitors a land-locked sportsbook.
+Chinook Winds Casino was the first venue that offered visitors a retail sportsbook.
 Since then, seven additional casinos have jumped on board.
 There are 10 total tribal casinos in the state.

 The casinos provide the state of Oregon with over $100 million in taxes every year.

 One thing to look for as sports betting continues to develop in the state is wagering at bars.
 Oregon law states that any place that offers some aspect of the lottery will be able to offer sports betting.

 This is because the Oregon lottery runs the state’s legal sports betting business.
 It’s unknown how many businesses will offer sports betting, but it’s an option just like it is for the tribal casinos.

 People in Portland and all other parts of Oregon are unable to bet on all college sports.
 That is the strictest policy in the US.
 This immediately takes the University of Oregon and Oregon State University out of the betting equation.
 Still, Oregon is home to multiple professional sports franchises.

 The first professional sports team that comes to people’s minds when they hear Oregon is the Portland Trail Blazers.
 The Trail Blazers are in the NBA‘s Western Conference in the Northwest Division.
 The Trail Blazers entered as an expansion team in 1970 and are the only NBA team in the Pacific Northwest.

 Coached by Terry Stotts, the Estate of Paul Allen owns the Trail Blazers.
 They won one NBA title in 1977 as well as three Western Conference titles, the most recent one in 1992.
 From 1983 through 2003, the Trail Blazers made the playoffs 21 straight times, tied for the second-longest such streak in NBA history.
 They’re third in career playoff appearances behind the Los Angeles Lakers and the San Antonio Spurs since they came into the league in 1970.